How to Grow the String of Dolphins Plant

 a leggy string of dolphins plant

-Sometimes it takes a bit of trial and error to figure out your string of dolphin’s care needs.
-It likes a lot of indirect sun exposure, or else it can get leggy, but it is also susceptible to sunburn, especially from direct afternoon light on an outdoor plant.
-It likes to be watered more frequently than many succulents, but it retains a lot of water and is susceptible to root rot.
+String of dolphins likes a lot of indirect sun exposure, or else it can get leggy.
+Still, it is also susceptible to sunburn, especially from direct afternoon light on an outdoor plant.

 Leave a Comment